webpack/webpack.js.org/src/content/api/cli.md

 __`<entry>`__

 A filename or a set of named filenames which act as the entry point to build your project.
 You can pass multiple entries (every entry is loaded on startup).
-If you pass a pair in the form `<name>=<request>`, you can create an additional entry point.
-It will be mapped to the configuration option `entry`.

 __`<output>`__